llendway/rladies_github_for_collab/slides.md

 Git/Github can help us with this!
 How many of you already use Github?

+## Why learn this from me?

+* Git/Github were really intimidating to me at first - they still are!
+* I didn't feel like I had a place where I could try things out and make mistakes.
+* When things didn't work out the way they showed in online resources, I had no idea what to do!

+I hope to give you a comfortable format to try things and learn.
+Please, ask questions and interrupt when I do something too quickly or that you don't fully follow.
+There are no stupid questions!

 ## What we should already have set up

 * Created an account on https://github.com/.
 * Install and configure git - I have basic instructions here: https://github.com/llendway/github_for_collaboration/blob/master/github_for_collaboration.md#install--configure-git (I'll share this in the chat).